NewNorthStar/BSDISYS1KU-Assignment-Five/README.md

 - Clients want to poll the state of the auction at times.
 - Clients have an ID which is consistent through the duration of the auction, even if they are not in permanent contact with the auction service.
 - Clients bid up the item as the auction progresses.
+- Clients discover front-end services for the auction through the discovery service provided.
+Should a front-end node fail, then it will try to use one of the other known front-ends.